 Using existing evidence and the collective expertise of the Advisory Committees, the Steering Committee has come to consensus on definitions for:

 - Diabetic ketoacidosis

-The T1D Outcomes Program Steering Committee believes these definitions can have an important impact on the way new diabetes treatments and therapies are evaluated.
+On November 21, 2017 the manuscript for the T1D Outcomes Program was published in Diabetes Care.
+The manuscript can be found here along with the link to the press release announcing the publication.
+The T1D Outcomes Program Steering Committee believes these outcomes can have an important impact on the way new diabetes treatments and therapies are evaluated.